 Constructivism Research Philosophy

-Constructivism research philosophy argues that reality and knowledge are socially constructed through human experiences, interactions, and interpretations.
-According to constructivism, there is no single objective truth because people understand the world differently based on their social and cultural experiences.
+Constructivism is a research philosophy that argues that reality and knowledge are socially constructed through human experiences, interactions, and interpretations.
+Rather than assuming a single objective truth exists, constructivists believe that individuals create different understandings of reality based on their social, cultural, and personal experiences.

 On this page: